MikeRatcliffe/Recipes/recipes/instant-pot-hard-boiled-eggs.md

 1. Add water to Instant Pot and place silicone trivet inside.
 2. Place eggs on trivet.
 3. Seal Instant Pot and cook on High Pressure for 5 minutes.
-4. Let Instant Pot release naturally for 5 minutes.
-(Release any remaining pressure after 5 minutes.)
+4. Wait for a further 5 minutes then release any remaining pressure.
 5. Cool eggs in ice bath for 5 minutes.

 ## based on